ChameleonCloud/docs/source/technical/complex/gui_management.rst

    The Stacks page

 .. tip::
-   You can go to *Stacks* page directly from the `Appliance Catalog <https://www.chameleoncloud.org/appliances/>`_.
+   You can find complex appliance templates on `Trovi <https://www.chameleoncloud.org/experiment/share/>`_ by filtering for the **appliance** tag.

    #.
-Go to the `Appliance Catalog <https://www.chameleoncloud.org/appliances/>`_ and identify the appliance you want to launch.
+Go to `Trovi <https://www.chameleoncloud.org/experiment/share/>`_, filter by the **appliance** tag, and identify the appliance you want to launch.
 Click on it to open its details page.

    #.
-Click on the "Launch Complex Appliance at ``CHI@TACC``" or "Launch Complex Appliance at ``CHI\@UC``" button depending on where your reservation is created.
+Download the template file or copy its URL from the artifact's detail page, then use it when launching a stack.

 Launching a Complex Appliance